Traineeship Abroad with Erasmus+

 - Adequate professional relevance of the internship for the student’s degree program

-- New: Graduate Traineeships – previously implemented through the Leonardo da Vinci Program – will be incorporated into the ERASMUS+ program with the beginning of the new mobility year.
+- Graduate Traineeships – previously implemented through the Leonardo da Vinci Program – are now part of the ERASMUS+ program.
 As a result, ERASMUS+ will be able to support internships up to one year after graduation of a study cycle.
 The same prerequisites apply to graduate traineeships.
 However, candidates are required to apply for the program within the last semester of the degree program.

 How do I apply for a traineeship abroad with Erasmus+?